 SSL.com's Policy Management Authority (PMA) may enact amendments to this CP/CPS as required.
-Minor changes (e.g. correction of grammatical, syntactical, spelling errors) may, at SSL.com's sole discretion, be carried out without any prior notice and without OID modification.
+Minor changes (e.g. correction of grammatical, syntactical, spelling errors) may, at SSL.com's sole discretion, be carried out without any prior notice and by adding a subminor number in the document OID.
 The SSL.com CP/CPS is regularly reviewed, including at least one external audit annually.